Caitlin-cooling/CV/README.md

 NCEA level 3 (New Zealand equivalent to A levels) in Biology(A), Chemistry(A), English(A), French(B),  Maths(B)

-## Experience

-**MoveGB** (October 2017 - September 2018)
-*Quality Assurance*

-Responsible for manual testing of web and app features before release.
-As the only member of staff assinged to QA I was resonsible for writing my tests and reporting bugs directly to the deveoplers.
-Combined with my role of leading the Support Team, I was accountable for updating the team on any changes in the product.

-**MoveGB** (October 2017 - September 2018)
-*Support Team Lead*

-Responsible for leading a team of 10, this included increasing productivity and implementing a new training structure as well as providing support for team growth.

-**MoveGB** (October 2016 - October 2017)
-*Support Team Member*

 ## Networks and Media
 - [Twitter](https://twitter.com/CaitlinCooling)